italrr/cr/docs/Lore.md

 Bibi Snakes is a small gang situated in Doluz.
 They specialize in small crimes such as stealing companies' shipment and selling them in the black market.
 Bibi is lead by Victor Vetsu.

+### Bloodchungs

+Bloodchungs is the rival gang of the Bibi Snakes.

 ## Important Characters

 - Sir Arthur Velanova

 It's multi-trillionare from Earth.
 It's unknown how old he really is, but it's especulated to be over a hundred years old.
-Arthur is considered a humanitarian, and creator of the IVTE that allowed the human species to trascend to the stars.
+Arthur is considered a humanitarian, and father of the IVTE that allowed the human species to trascend from earth.
 Arthur's entire body is prosthetic, even his brain.

 - Jem

-Jem is cyborg, extremely dangerous individual, wanted crimininal across all colonies, head of the Saborou Group.
+Jem is a cyborg, extremely dangerous individual, wanted crimininal across all colonies, head of the Saborou Group.
 Jem posses a military-grade prosthetic body.
 Jem likes to be called by She/her pronous, but her body looks anything but feminine.

 - Luna Mayer

-It's a experienced hacker and wanted crimical that helped The Protagonist when their ship was shot down by Titan's Protection Squad.
+It's an experienced hacker and wanted crimical that helped The Protagonist when their ship was shot down by Titan's Protection Squad.
 Luna is the youngest of 3 sisters.
 Luna is around 22 years old.
 She got into Cybersecurity Specialist at School, and finished her junior year at 18 years old.
 But then her father died in a job accident.
 Her mother left when she was only 2 years old.
 Her sister Allison and Jessica left the house when their father died.
 She's been on her own ever since.
 She couldn't afford tuition at school, so she dropped out.
 She has dedicated her life to computers, software programming, and of course, hacking.

 Luna is acts really tough, and sometimes even cold, but deep inside she's very fragile, and suffer from abandoment issues.
 Luna is 5'9" tall, slim.
 She's from germanic decendency.
 Blond, blue-eyed, white skinned.
 Luna enjoys lowbeat music, and loves Anime.
 She's tends to be contrarian out of spite sometimes.